 The First 10 Jobs

-Reminiscing on past part-time college jobs and full-time adult jobs, and how they make you what you are.
+Reminiscing on past part-time college jobs and full-time adult jobs, and how they make you who and what you are now.

 I started working in my late teens and found that I liked it (and the money and independence that came with it).
 I then grew up to be a workaholic, at least according to the family.
 Because I started work relatively young, and also because I am your typical Gen Y, I have cycled through a number of pretty wacky jobs.